Training Company at the Circus Project

-The Circus Project offers two distinct 9-month training programs.
-Both are by-audition and prepare dedicated students to pursue their art with greater intensity to propel students towards further study, coaching or performance.
+The Circus Project offers a 9-month training program for the dedicated circus student.
+Elements is by-audition and prepares dedicated students to pursue their art with greater intensity to propel students towards further study, coaching or performance.
 Past Training Company members have continued on to professional training programs at École de Cirque de Québec, New England Center for Circus Arts, Cirko Vertico, and the School of Acrobatics and New Circus Arts, among others.
+Download details here:

 Elements offers all around skill building in acrobatics, aerial, juggling, dance and physical theater in addition to audition preparedness and general act development.
 Focus on technique and progressions in group classes, excel in a specialty during private lessons, gain endurance and strength while training for numerous hours and celebrate your progress in projects and performances.
 The year culminates in the production of an evening length show.